philipphomberger/terraform_aks_multi_region/README.md

 # terraform_aks_multi_region

-This Project Create a Multi Region AKS Scenario using the Global Azure Traffic Manager to manage requests.
+This Project was for a Challange to buld Multi Region AKS Scenario using the Global Azure Traffic Manager to manage requests.
+I should Deploy Ingress and a Hello World Application using Helm and add a auto scaling on CPU usage.

 ![Architecture](architecture.png?raw=true "Title")